Kishwaukee College has a variety of grants available to students, which can provide

 For additional information, please contact perkins@kish.edu.

-The Kishwaukee College Continuing Education department will offer five short-term training programs during the Summer 2024 semester.
-Kish short-term programs provide students with the skills and training needed to meet local workforce demands.
+Kishwaukee College will offer six Fast-Track training programs during the Fall 2024 semester.
+Kish Fast-Track programs provide students with the skills and training needed to meet local workforce demands.
+The programs range from 8-15 weeks, allowing students to immediately start a career or build upon skills with additional training.